LGBTQ culture in Mexico: Cinema

 Exaggeratedly effeminate men representations date as far back as 1938 in the Mexican film La casa del ogro ("The Ogre's House") and continued to appear solely for comedic relief.
 An example is the film Fin de la fiesta (1972), in which Doña Beatriz, the mother (played by Sara García), kills her gay son with sticks.

 The first sympathetic portrayal of a gay character awaited "El lugar sin límites" ("The Place Without Limits"), a 1978 drama directed by Arturo Ripstein and based on the novel by Chilean José Donoso.
 Played by Roberto Cobo, the character of La Manuela emerges as a tragic figure who is at once desired and victimized by the typically macho characters in a Mexican village.
 A few years later, Doña Herlinda y su hijo ("Doña Herlinda and Her Son"; 1984) featured the first same-sex couple in Mexican cinema, who struggled with family pressures to survive.

 Films like Danzón (1991), by María Novaro; Miroslava (1993), by Alejandro Pelayo; El callejón de los milagros ("The Alley of Miracles"; 1995), by Jorge Fons; or Y tu mamá también ("And Your Mother, Too"; 2001), by Alfonso Cuarón, incorporate homoerotic subject matter as a secondary matter in their plots or in a hidden way.
 The 2004 film Temporada de patos ("Season of Ducks") featured a teenage boy who discovers his homosexuality.

 Julian Hernandez, an openly gay film director, is known for his contributions to Mexican cinema.
 Hernandez directed critically acclaimed films Mil nubes de paz cercan el cielo (A Thousand Clouds of Peace; 2003) and El cielo dividido (Broken Sky; 2006) allow viewers to observe relationships through the lens of gay desire.
 None of the film's characters approached the homosexual stereotypes that appeared in Mexican film for decades.

 In early 2006, Mexico's first-ever International Gay Film Festival took place in Mexico City and was attended by more than 5,000 movie-goers.
 According to its director, Alberto Legorreta, the event was born of a desire "to create spaces for dialogue, contemplation, and artistic criticism of gay subject matter in Mexico."

-Recent films with LGBT themes include La otra familia, Four Moons, I Promise You Anarchy, The Untamed, Do it Like an Hombre, I Dream in Another Language, This is Not Berlin, Dance of the 41 and Háblame de Ti.
+Recent films with LGBTQ themes include La otra familia, Four Moons, I Promise You Anarchy, The Untamed, Do it Like an Hombre, I Dream in Another Language, This is Not Berlin, Dance of the 41 and Háblame de Ti.